ackwell/bboxed/README.md

 ## Installing

 **Warning:** Though most of the module is complete, there are sections that remain incomplete, and may result in breaking changes.
-It should be stable, but I'd suggest pinpointing the version pretty precisely in yuour package.json.
+It should be stable, but I'd suggest pinpointing the version pretty precisely in your package.json.

 ```sh
 $ npm install bboxed